maximiliantiao/IUPUI-REU/Federated Learning/README.md

 Poisoning rate: 10% of the training dataset and 100% of testing dataset

+Number of malicious clients = 100 (all clients are malicious)

 Source category is airplane, Target category is cat
 |                    | MLP          | CNN          |
 | ------------------ | ------------ | ------------ |